anderssandstrom/ecmc_bifrost_slits_sat/tests/11358/axis1/report.md

 7 | 36.87422 | 36.8552000 | 0.0000182
 8 | 36.99922 | 37.0002000 | 0.0000144

-## Accuracy based on Resolver and ILD2300 sensor Positive Direction
+## Accuracy based on Resolver and ILD2300 Sensor Positive Direction

 Measured at 12 positions offset by 5mm over the entire actuator stroke.